department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/cartographers_story-template.md

 ## Description

 ### User story
-> _Describe the audience/user and value / outcome desired._

-As a Cartographer,
+As a Cartography team member, I want
-As a Veteran,
+As a Veteran, I want

 ### Notes
 -